matthewolckers/lis-tax-transfer/README.md

 LIS sources their data from many different statistical agencies around the world.
 Each agency has different aims for their national surveys, which results in significant challenges to harmonize this data.

 This project focusses on income, taxes, and transfers so any difference in the measurement of these variables across countries creates additional challenges to extract the data.
 The most common difference results from the income measure, which may be before or after taxes. *Gross* datasets measure income before income taxes and social security contributions. *Net* datasets measure income after income taxes and social security contributions. *Mixed* datasets (such as France) measure income after social security contributions, but before income taxes.
-The table below shows the split of the LIS database between these different type of datasets.
+The table below shows the split of the LIS database between these different type of datasets (at the time we started our project).

 | Number of datasets (country-years) | Income type | Income taxes and employee social security contributions (one-shot) | Income taxes | Employee social security contributions |